 What supplies do I need to create negative nature wood block art?

-Wooden Block
+- 12″ Wooden Block

-Faux Eucalyptus + Grasses
+- Faux Eucalyptus + Grasses or even Palm Leaves

 Looking for more creative Martha Stewart projects?
-Check out the 20+ crafts I’ve made using her amazing supplies!
+Check out the over 20+ crafts I’ve made using her amazing supplies!

 How do I make nature wood block art?